-When using the IBM ThinkPad Space Saver Keyboard, do not install the device driver supplied with the Space Saver Keyboard.
+When using the IBM ThinkPad Space Saver Keyboard, you do not need to install the device driver supplied with the Space Saver Keyboard.
 The TrackPoint on the ThinkPad is disabled when you use the Spacer Saver Keyboard.

 Disabling the TrackPoint